flakes/mirc_fish_10/README.md

 * Ensure that fish_10.mrc is not loaded/started twice.

 * You can check the active path to blow.ini using `//echo %blow_ini`

-* Ensure that blow.ini is writable by mIRC - if it's not, you will be notified on startup.

 * To work around keys exceeding a length of 56 bytes, the blow.ini option `enforce_max_key_length=0`